alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/message-to-users-should-be-useful.md

 Such a message would be better handled in this way.

-- Since the program can continue to work after this event, log this information in a logfile, and maybe use a little "communication boxâ€ in the interface, instead of a modal messagebox with only an option.
+- Since the program can continue to work after this event, log this information in a logfile, and maybe use a little "communication box* in the interface, instead of a modal messagebox with only an option.
 - Send a logfile to the team, if this is an error, the development team can handle it an find a bug, the user does not need to see what is happened behind the curtain.

 alk.